justusthane/vSphereAutomationScripts/README.md

 Simply pull the repo again (`git pull`) and re-run `./install`.
 Your customized CONFIG.ini file will not be overwritten.

 ## Usage
 Mostly it should just run by itself.
-Because the password for the vSphere user is only stored in memory, after the server is rebooted (or the vsphereAutomationCredentialServer systemd server is restarted) the password must be re-entered.
+Because the password for the vSphere user is only stored in memory, after the server is rebooted (or the vsphereAutomationCredentialServer systemd unit is restarted) the password must be re-entered.

 To do this, SSH to the server and run `systemd-tty-ask-password-agent` to respond to the pending password request.